Jeffrey Dahmer: Capture

 On July 22, 1991, Dahmer approached three men with an offer of $100 to accompany him to his apartment to pose for nude photographs, drink beer and simply keep him company.
 One of the trio, 32-year-old Tracy Edwards, agreed to accompany him to his apartment.
 Upon entering Dahmer's apartment, Edwards noted a foul odor and several boxes of hydrochloric acid on the floor, which Dahmer claimed to use for cleaning bricks.
 After some minor conversation, Edwards responded to Dahmer's request to turn his head and view his tropical fish, whereupon Dahmer placed a handcuff upon his wrist.
 When Edwards asked, "What's happening?"
 Dahmer unsuccessfully attempted to cuff his wrists together, then told Edwards to accompany him to the bedroom to pose for nude pictures.
 While inside the bedroom, Edwards noted nude male posters on the wall and that a videotape of The Exorcist III was playing.
 He also noted a blue 57-gallon drum in the corner, from which a strong odor emanated.

 Dahmer then brandished a knife and informed Edwards he intended to take nude pictures of him.
 In an attempt to appease Dahmer, Edwards unbuttoned his shirt, saying he would allow him to do so if he would remove the handcuffs and put the knife away.
 In response to this promise, Dahmer simply turned his attention towards the TV.
 Edwards observed Dahmer rocking back and forth and chanting before turning his attention back to him.
-He placed his head on Edwards' chest, listened to his heartbeat and, with the knife pressed against his intended victim, informed Edwards he intended to eat his heart.
+He placed his head on Edwards's chest, listened to his heartbeat and, with the knife pressed against his intended victim, informed Edwards he intended to eat his heart.

-In continuous attempts to prevent Dahmer from attacking him, Edwards repeated that he was Dahmer's friend and that he was not going to run away.
+In an effort to prevent Dahmer from attacking him, Edwards repeated that he was Dahmer's friend and that he was not going to run away.
 Edwards had decided he was going to either jump from a window or run through the unlocked front door upon the next available opportunity.
 When Edwards next stated he needed to use the bathroom, he asked if they could sit with a beer in the living room, where there was air conditioning.
 Dahmer consented, and the pair walked to the living room when Edwards exited the bathroom.
 Inside the living room, Edwards waited until he observed Dahmer have a momentary lapse of concentration before requesting to use the bathroom again.
 When Edwards rose from the couch, he noted Dahmer was not holding the handcuffs, whereupon Edwards punched him in the face, knocking Dahmer off balance, and ran out the front door.